 - budget page

-You should fill in your account pages right after receiving an account statement.
 Enter all information as indicated by the column titles.
-If you receive a monthly statement, use a check mark to make sure that the transaction exists on the statement.
+If you receive a monthly statement, use a checkmark to make sure that the transaction exists on the statement.
 Then make sure that account balances match that with the one on the statement.

 Tip #2: Remember that for checking accounts, you subtract withdrawals and add deposits.
 However, for credit card accounts, you will add transactions, and only subtract payments or refunds made to the account.